christophstrasen/LQR/docs/project_logbook.md

 ## Day 3 – Schema-Aware Chaining

 ### What we built
-- **Schema metadata everywhere:** Every stream entering `JoinObservable` now goes through `Schema.wrap("schemaName", observable)`, guaranteeing `record.RxMeta.schema`, versioning, and source times exist before we touch caches.
+- **Schema metadata everywhere:** Every stream entering `JoinObservable` now goes through `Schema.wrap("schemaName", observable, { idField = ... })`, guaranteeing `record.RxMeta.schema`, IDs, versioning, and source times exist before we touch caches.
 This let us drop the legacy `left/right` pair objects entirely and emit `JoinResult`s keyed by schema name.
 - **JoinResult utilities:** Added `Result.clone`, `Result.selectSchemas`, and `result:attachFrom(other, schemaName, rename)` so we can persist composite records across joins without rebuilding tables.
 Payloads are shallow-copied (top-level table only), and metadata is cloned/renamed automatically.
 - **Explicit chaining helper:** `JoinObservable.chain(resultStream, { from = { { schema = "orders", renameTo = "...", map = fn }, ... } })` forwards one or more schema names from an upstream join into a new schema-tagged observable.
 It subscribes lazily, respects unsubscription, and optionally maps each payload (projector → renamed to `map`).
 This replaces the manual subject plumbing we started with.
 - **Multi-schema experiment:** `experiments/multi_join_chaining.lua` now chains customers → orders → payments using `chain`.
 We forward both the enriched order and the raw customer schema so the downstream join can access whichever representation it needs.